Centinel AnalyticaCentinel Analytica

 terraform output service_version

-Visit your domain to test the integration.
+Visit your domain to test.

-Advanced Configuration
+Advanced configuration

-Option 1: Customize Path Exclusions
+Option 1: Customize path exclusions

 Edit recv.vcl line 10 to modify which paths are protected: